 Contact Miles Of Little Smiles For Guidance As Your Little One’s Teeth Grow

-Dr. Mila Belgrade can help you understand more about the process as your child sheds their baby teeth and their adult teeth erupt.
+Dr. Mila Belgrade and Dr. Dikla Chazbani can help you understand more about the process as your child sheds their baby teeth and their adult teeth erupt.
 With expert pediatric dental care from Miles of Little Smiles, you can get peace of mind, and know your little one’s mouth is healthy.
 So don’t wait.
 Schedule a check-up at our office by contacting us online or giving us a call at (914) 949-6655.